L3MON4D3/LuaSnip/DOC.md

 snippet.
 If the table only has a single node, it can be passed directly without wrapping it in a table.

+The third argument is the condition-function.
+The snippet will be expanded only if it returns true (default is a function that just returns true).

+The fourth and following args are passed to the condition-function(allows reusing condition-functions).

 Snippets contain some interesting tables, eg. `snippet.env` contains variables used in the LSP-protocol like `TM_CURRENT_LINE` or `TM_FILENAME` or `snippet.captures`, where capture-groups of regex-triggers are stored.
 These